So Sad: African American Museum Founder Discovered Dead In The Trunk Of A Car

 According to WAFB, the founder of the Baton Rouge African American Museum was discovered dead in the trunk of a car on Friday afternoon.

-Sadie Roberts-Joseph,75, opened her museum in 2001 and was a beloved figure throughout the city of Baton Rouge.
+Sadie Roberts-Joseph ,75, opened her museum in 2001 and was a beloved figure throughout the city of Baton Rouge.

 The Baton Rouge Police Department said in a statement: